Tornjk/SharpTox/README.md

 Unofficial
 --------

 This project aims to provide a simple library that wraps all of the functions found in the [Tox library](https://github.com/irungentoo/ProjectTox-Core "ProjectTox GitHub repo").
+(Tox.h, ToxAv.h, ToxEncryption.h)

 Tox is a free (as in freedom) Skype replacement.

 Feel free to contribute!